 A Carnet de Passages en Douane (or CPD) is an internationally recognised document allowing the holder to temporarily import a motor vehicle without paying duties or posting bonds which some countries require.
 The vehicle must be returned to the original country to avoid penalties

-There’s a questionable list, but to cut a long story short they include parts of central, east and southern Africa plus Egypt; Iran, Pakistan and India (see map below).
-A CPD will you help get a vehicle into Australia too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
+To cut a long story short you need a CPD in parts of central, east and west Africa plus Egypt and Iran to Bangladesh and Indonesia (see map below).
+A CPD will help get a vehicle into Australia and New Zealand too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
 It is possible to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
 Recovering a deposit when you leave by some remote border may not be so easy.

-With Boomerang in the US, unless you lodge a bond in cash (minimum $5000), what they call a Loss Prevention Security is less, but incurs fees of 20%, similar to when the RAC was doing it in the UK.
-Examples here, though you’ll see they mention Argentina where overlanders haven’t used a CDP for years.
-For the moment the ADAC is by far the least expensive option.
+With Boomerang in the US, unless you lodge a bond in cash (minimum $5000), what they call a Loss Prevention Security is less, but incurs fees of 20%, similar to when the RAC was doing CPDs in the UK.